tkdevops-commit/CentralHub/README.md

 - Restful API: HTTP requests to fetch customer information. (pipeline)

-This project is freely available to use, modify and distribute the source code as needed.
+This project, the source code and content is freely available to use, modify and distribute as needed.

 <br>